metrorailings/OwlBlog/content/posts/week-11-supercontest-picks-1.md

 #### _Injuries_

 Titans are in shoddy shape entering this contest.
 Not only is their best cornerback sidelined, but two of their better offensive linemen have also been ruled out.
-Center Ben Jones may join that list as well.
+Center Ben Jones may join them as well.

 Ravens are in slightly better health, but they'll be down their two best run defenders in Calais Campbell and Brandon Williams.
-Tennessee's second-string offensive line against Baltimore's weakened defensive front may be the battle that decides this game.
+So funnily enough, Tennessee's second-string offensive line versus Baltimore's weakened defensive front may be the battle that decides this game.

+#### _History_